 David D. Oquendo is a New Jersey, USA based artist.
 He was born in San Juan, Puerto Rico – and raised in New Jersey.
-In 2009, Oquendo completed his undergraduate degree at Rutgers University (Newark Campus), earning a BFA in Painting and a Minor in Art History.
+In 2009, while being mentored by the late Denyse Thomasos, Oquendo completed his undergraduate degree at Rutgers University (Newark Campus), earning a BFA in Painting and a Minor in Art History.
 In 2012, he earned an MFA in Painting from Montclair State University.

-Oquendo has shown his work in New Jersey, New York, Florida, and the United Kingdom; as well as created murals throughout the Eastern Seaboard.
-Oquendo's most notable exhibitions are a 2016 solo show at Solo(s) Project House in Newark, NJ, a 2017 solo show at the Henao Contemporary Center in Orlando, FL, and a 2018 solo show at The Collective Art Tank in Asbury Park, NJ.
+Oquendo has shown his work in New Jersey, New York, Florida, United Kingdom; as well as created murals throughout New Jersey and New York.
+Oquendo's most notable exhibitions are a 2016 solo show at Solo(s) Project House in Newark, NJ, a 2017 solo show at the Henao Contemporary Center in Orlando, FL, and a 2020 solo show at Equal Space located in Newark, NJ.

-David D. Oquendo has developed a personal constructed script.
+David D. Oquendo developed a personal constructed script.
 He calls this writing system, “Metaphrase”.
-This “Metaphrase” is a series that includes large-scale wall renderings (indoor and outdoor) and mixed media paintings.
+This “Metaphrase” is a series that includes large-scale wall renderings (indoor and outdoor), mixed media paintings, as well as sculptures.
 The artwork explores the artist’s ideas and questions of identity and language.

-Completion finds the balance between obfuscated text and the beauty of calligraphy.
-With this series, David D. Oquendo challenges the notion of what language must be, how language must be used, and how language must look like.
+Completion finds the balance between obfuscate text and the beauty of calligraphy.
+With this series, David D. Oquendo challenges the notion of what language must be, how language must be used and how language must look like.